vmware/build-tools-for-vmware-aria/docs/versions/latest/Components/Archetypes/typescript/General/Known Issues.md

 # Known Issues
-A list of known typescript archetype issues
+A list of known typescript archetype issues.

 ## Table Of Contents
 1. [Array functions are not transpiled to vRO code](#array-functions-are-not-transpiled-to-vro-code)

 ### Array functions are not transpiled to vRO code

-If an `Array` variable is not explicitly defined or recognised as such, the transpiler does not convert TS specific `Array` prototype functions (`find()`, `some()`, etc.) into vRO compatible code resulting in a runtime error.
+If an `Array` variable is not explicitly defined or recognized as such, the transpiler does not convert the TS-specific `Array` prototype functions (`find()`, `some()`, etc.) into vRO compatible code which results in a runtime error.

 Consider the following example:
 ```javascript